OriBenAmram/artiduel-frontend/README.md

 You shuold get a console ouput that the server is up and running at port 3030.

-Now, clone the frontend: in this link ([on top](https://github.com/OriBenAmram/artiduel-frontend "Frontend repo link")) you can download the files or clone the code.
+Now, clone the frontend using the line of code below.
+You can also download the files or clone the code in this link ([on top](https://github.com/OriBenAmram/artiduel-frontend "Frontend repo link")).

 ```
 git clone https://github.com/OriBenAmram/artiduel-frontend.git